 |Values are valid only on day of printing.|

-Topiramate is a broad spectrum, anti-epileptic drug used to for various types of seizures, Lennox-Gastaut syndrome (a type of childhood onset epilepsy), and migraine prophylaxis.
-Topiramate blocks sodium channels, potentiates gamma-aminobutyric acid (GABA) activity, and inhibits potentiation of the glutamate receptor, allowing the drug to block seizure spread.
-Topiramate shows favorable pharmacokinetics, with good absorption, low protein binding, and minimal metabolism.
-Elimination is predominantly renal as unaltered topiramate, with an elimination half-life of 20 to 30 hours.
+Topiramate is a broad spectrum, antiepileptic drug used for various types of seizures, Lennox-Gastaut syndrome (a type of childhood onset epilepsy), and migraine prophylaxis.
+Topiramate blocks voltage-dependent sodium channels, potentiates gamma-aminobutyric acid (GABA) activity at some of the GABA receptors, and inhibits potentiation of the glutamate receptor and carbonic anhydrase enzyme, which all contribute to its antiepileptic and antimigraine efficacy.

 Assessing potential toxicity

-Most individuals display optimal response to topiramate with serum levels 2.0 to 20.0 mcg/mL.
+Most individuals display optimal response to topiramate with serum levels 5.0 to 20.0 mcg/mL when used to control seizures.
 Some individuals may respond well outside of this range, or may display toxicity within the therapeutic range, thus interpretation should include clinical evaluation.

 Toxic levels have not been well established.